Do you have leaning fences?

 Step #4: Dig A New Post Hole

-Digging post holes by hand is difficult in the best of circumstances.
-But, digging around an existing fence can be downright awful.
+Digging post holes by hand for your leaning fences is difficult in the best of circumstances.
+Unqestionably, digging around an existing fence can be downright awful.

 Post holes work best when they are fairly narrow (about 2-3 times the diameter of the post), and deep.
 For this reason, I like to use a long wrecking bar to gouge out the ground and bring it up in scoops.

 For a 6′ fence, you really want at least 2′ of post in the ground.
-More is better, but hard clay and rocky soil simply may not allow it in some cases.
+Obviously, more is better, but hard clay and rocky soil simply may not allow it in some cases.

-Just keep gouging up the ground directly below the fence until you have a hole that you can barely reach the bottom of.
-It’s a chore, but stick with it!
+Just keep gouging up the ground directly below the fence.
+Dig a hole that you can barely reach the bottom of.
+I know it’s a chore, but stick with it!

 Step #5: Cut And Install A New Post